silverstripe/cwp/docs/en/webmaster.md

 To install Composer, visit the [SilverStripe Composer documentation](http://doc.silverstripe.org/framework/en/installation/composer) or read the installation documentation on the [Composer site](http://getcomposer.org/doc/00-intro.md)

-Then you can create a SilverStripe Express site with the following command:
+First, create a default SilverStripe site with the following command:

-	composer create-project silverstripe/express ./my/website/folder
+	composer create-project silverstripe/installer ./my/website/folder

 where "./my/website/folder" is the location of the new site, so "C:/inetpub/wwwroot/mynewsite", "~/Sites/mynewsite", etc.
+Then, run the following command in the directory of your new site:

+	composer require silverstripe/express *

+That will fetch the Express module and all of its dependencies.

+Then edit the mysite/_config.php file and change the theme from `simple` to `express`.

 ## Working with the templates